malfunct/SyncCollection/README.md

   SyncCollection.exe [collection]

-The default collection, if one is not provided on the command line, is apple_ii_library_4am and represents the items shown at the url https://archive.org/details/apple_ii_library_4am
+The default collection, if one is not provided on the command line, is apple_ii_library_4am and represents the items shown at the url https://archive.org/details/apple_ii_library_4am and you would get the same result using the command line:

+    SyncCollection.exe apple_ii_library_4am

 To download the items represented by the collection shown at https://archive.org/details/softwarelibrary you would use the following command line: